 LEAs commonly receive restricted grant awards that are "reimbursement type" or "expenditure driven."
 These awards may be mandated by the government or may have been accepted voluntarily by the LEA.
 The eligibility requirements of these awards have not been met until the LEA has made the required expenditures of the grant within the time period specified by the grantor.
-Revenue is recognized in the period in which the qualifying expenditures are made.
+If an executed contractual agreement is required, the incurrence of allowable costs is not sufficient to fulfill recognition criteria in the absence of such executed agreement in accordance with the grantor's legal requirements.
+Revenue is recognized in the period in which the qualifying expenditures are made with an executed contractual agreement, if required.
 Cash received but unspent at the end of the fiscal period is booked as a liability, and revenue is reduced to the amount that has been expended.